Let's get started.

-Let the mower cool if you burned off the remaining gas and then disconnect the spark plug wire so the mower can’t start accidentally while you work on it.
+Let the mower cool after you use up the gas and then disconnect the spark plug wire so the mower can’t start accidentally while you work on it.

 Clean the top of the mower by brushing off loose dirt, grass and dust.
 Then wipe with a damp cloth.